-3. Standard Serial Mode 5 & 6 - In standard serial mode RoboClaw expects TTL level RS-232 serial data to control direction and speed of each motor.
-Standard serial is typically used to control RoboClaw from a microcontroller or PC.
+In simple serial mode RoboClaw expects TTL level RS-232 serial data to control direction and speed of each motor.
+Simple serial is typically used to control RoboClaw from a microcontroller or PC.
 If using a PC, a MAX232 or an equivilent level converter circuit must be used since RoboClaw only works with TTL level inputs.
-Standard serial includes a slave select mode which allows multiple RoboClaws to be controlled from a signal RS-232 port (PC or microcontroller).
-Standard serial is a one way format, RoboClaw only receives data.
-Encoders are not supported with Standard Serial mode.
+Simple serial includes a slave select mode which allows multiple RoboClaws to be controlled from a signal RS-232 port (PC or microcontroller).
+Simple serial is a one way format, RoboClaw can only receive data.
+Encoders are not supported in Simple Serial mode.

+Packet Serial

-4. Packet Serial Mode 7 through 14 - In packet serial mode RoboClaw expects TTL level RS-232 serial data to control direction and speed of each motor.
+In packet serial mode RoboClaw expects TTL level RS-232 serial data to control direction and speed of each motor.
 Packet serial is typically used to control RoboClaw from a microcontroller or PC.
 If using a PC a MAX232 or an equivilent level converter circuit must be used since RoboClaw only works with TTL level input.
 In packet serial mode each RoboClaw is assigned a unique address.
 There are 8 addresses available.
 This means up to 8 RoboClaws can be on the same serial port.
 Encoders are support in Packet Serial mode(See Encoder section).